suxess-it/kubriX/backstage-resources/docs/runbooks/mimir.md

 solution: increase ingester persistentVolume, like https://github.com/grafana/mimir/blob/fefa35e43bcc36c58f8baa3b1de0171b5f590b28/operations/helm/charts/mimir-distributed/capped-small.yaml#L62C3-L63

-When increasing the PVC and syncing via ArgoCD the following sync error happens:
+When increasing the PVC in git repo and syncing via ArgoCD the following sync error happens:

 ```
 one or more objects failed to apply, reason: error when patching "/dev/shm/2228869740": StatefulSet.apps "sx-mimir-ingester-zone-a" is invalid: spec: Forbidden: updates to statefulset spec for fields other than 'replicas', 'ordinals', 'template', 'updateStrategy', 'persistentVolumeClaimRetentionPolicy' and 'minReadySeconds' are forbidden,error when patching "/dev/shm/2372432679": StatefulSet.apps "sx-mimir-ingester-zone-b" is invalid: spec: Forbidden: updates to statefulset spec for fields other than 'replicas', 'ordinals', 'template', 'updateStrategy', 'persistentVolumeClaimRetentionPolicy' and 'minReadySeconds' are forbidden,error when patching "/dev/shm/657813136": StatefulSet.apps "sx-mimir-ingester-zone-c" is invalid: spec: Forbidden: updates to statefulset spec for fields other than 'replicas', 'ordinals', 'template', 'updateStrategy', 'persistentVolumeClaimRetentionPolicy' and 'minReadySeconds' are forbidden.
 Retrying attempt #2 at 6:43AM.